AshishYesale7/Calander-Ai/README.md

 [![wakatime](https://wakatime.com/badge/user/d1ca8a6d-192f-4863-8ce8-0faf66511e19/project/9e9e6fd5-45b6-4927-b14e-b8f6f50df53d.svg)](https://wakatime.com/badge/user/d1ca8a6d-192f-4863-8ce8-0faf66511e19/project/9e9e6fd5-45b6-4927-b14e-b8f6f50df53d)

-# FutureSight: Your AI-Powered Career Calendar
+# Calendar.ai: Your AI-Powered Career Calendar

-Welcome to FutureSight, an intelligent planning application designed to help ambitious students and young professionals navigate the complexities of career development.
+Welcome to Calendar.ai, an intelligent planning application designed to help ambitious students and young professionals navigate the complexities of career development.
 This isn't just a calendar; it's a proactive assistant that helps you manage your time, track your goals, and build a clear path to success with the help of powerful AI.

 ## 1. The Problem: Overcoming Student Overwhelm